 The human biceps are one of the most visible body parts—and it's always the muscle that people ask you to flex when they realize that you lift.
 As such, bodybuilding enthusiasts are always looking for new exercises to improve the appearance of their upper arms.

-Performing the alternating dumbbell curl on a regular basis will get you those bicep gains because it enables you to lift heavier weights than you can on normal dumbbell curls.
+Performing the alternating dumbbell curl (which is one of the best bicep dumbbell exercises), on a regular basis will get you those bicep gains because it enables you to lift heavier weights than you can on normal dumbbell curls.
 Plus, the mere fact that you're training with dumbbells means that you'll also build symmetrical biceps seeing as you have to lift each weight independently.